October 31st

 Chaos theory reminds us that everything in the universe naturally drifts toward disorder.
 To maintain harmony, continuous effort is required.
 Yet, what preserves balance for one may not work for another.

-Take brass and copper: each demands its own kind of care—ashes for brass, sour agents like lemon or tamarind for copper.
-A river, by contrast, cleans itself through its relentless flow, never giving debris a chance to settle.
+For example, observe brass and copper.
+Each demands its own kind of care—ashes for brass, sour agents like lemon, or tamarind for copper.
+By contrast, a river cleanses itself through its relentless flow, never giving debris a chance to settle.

 The most fascinating example lies in the verse’s reflection on women.
 The poet says a woman's body is restored through her menstrual cycle.
 Modern Science echoes this and has proven that menstrual cycles keep women healthy and help them live longer.
 Excess toxins are flushed out reducing heart diseases.
 It is the secret to keeping them youthful and energetic too.
 Their hormonal functions are in harmony due to their cycles.
 They are in touch with nature through their cycles.
 The benefits are manifold.
-It is, in essence, a natural reset button—an extraordinary gift from nature that rejuvenates and restores women.
-They are blessed by nature that they can renew their own vigor without any external interference, frequently.
+In essence, it is a natural reset button—an extraordinary gift from nature that rejuvenates and restores women.
+They are blessed by nature to be able to renew their own vigor frequently, without any external interference!

-Menstruation is not a taboo, it is a blessing from Mother Nature.
-Mother Nature truly knows how to weave wonders into the very fabric of life!
+Menstruation is not taboo, it is a blessing from Mother Nature!
+Mother Nature truly knows how to weave wonders into the very fabric of life.

 pada vigrahaH: